Glass-like product made from polyacrylic esters.

 In the past, bi-metallic designs were common in pendulums and also in balance wheels.
 Two metals with different thermal expansion coefficients were combined so that two contradictory expansion effects cancelled each other out in temperature fluctuations.

 In modern mechanical wristwatches, the temperature is compensated for with the use of springs made from Nivarox.
 By contrast, a temperature sensor is used in high-quality quartz movements (chronometer quality) – such as the ones used in our UX series diving watches and our 434 series women’s watches.
 The correction value of the quartz oscillation is constantly adjusted in its inhibition cycle in line with the measured temperature.
-For this technology, the daily average accuracy is between +/–0.07 seconds per day at 23°C, and within a range of +/–0.20 seconds per day at both 8°C and 38°C. At room temperature (23 °C) this type of movement is around 20 times more accurate than a quartz movement adjusted to room temperature without temperature compensation.
+For this technology, the daily average accuracy is between +/–0.07 seconds per day at 23°C, and within a range of +/–0.20 seconds per day at both 8°C and 38°C. The stability of the running accuracy at a set temperature is limited to 0.05 seconds, making this type of movement around 20 times more accurate than a quartz movement adjusted to room temperature without temperature compensation.

 See Sinn Technology Temperature Resistance Technology.

 TESTAF is an acronym for ‘Technischer Standard Fliegeruhren’ (technical standard for pilot watches), a list of requirements and the creation of a certification body for watches launched by the Department of Aerospace Technology at Aachen University of Applied Sciences together with Sinn Spezialuhren which is used in professional aviation operations.